Fiat 124: The 124 Special

-In October 1968, Fiat launched the 124 Special; like Fiat's other Special models, it was an upmarket, better appointed and higher performance variant of the standard saloon.
-A month after, in November, it was displayed at the 50th Turin Motor Show alongside its larger sibling, the new 125 Special.
+In October 1968, Fiat launched the 124 Special.
+Like Fiat's first Special version, the 850 Special that was introduced in spring that year, it was an upmarket, better appointed and higher performance variant of the standard saloon.
+A month after, in November, it was displayed at the 50th Turin Motor Show alongside its larger sibling, the also new 125 Special.

 In addition to a 1.4-litre overhead valve engine, the 124 Special notably introduced all-new 5-link (four longitudinal, one transverse) solid axle rear suspension in place of the original 3-link design.
 Starting from late 1968 the same improved rear axle was adopted by both Sport models.